HelixNGC7293/DeforumStableDiffusionLocal/README.md

 python setup.py
 ```

+## Manually download 3 Model Files

 **You need to get the `sd-v1-4.ckpt` file and put it on the `./models` folder first to use this.
 It can be downloaded from [HuggingFace](https://huggingface.co/CompVis/stable-diffusion).**

 **Additionally, you should put `dpt_large-midas-2f21e586.pt` on the `./models` folder as well, [the download link is here](https://github.com/intel-isl/DPT/releases/download/1_0/dpt_large-midas-2f21e586.pt)**

-**There should be another extra file `AdaBins_nyu.pt` which should be downloaded into ./pretrained folder, [the download link is here](https://cloudflare-ipfs.com/ipfs/Qmd2mMnDLWePKmgfS8m6ntAg4nhV5VkUyAydYBp8cWWeB7/AdaBins_nyu.pt)**
+**There should be another extra file `AdaBins_nyu.pt` which should be downloaded into `./pretrained` folder, [the download link is here](https://cloudflare-ipfs.com/ipfs/Qmd2mMnDLWePKmgfS8m6ntAg4nhV5VkUyAydYBp8cWWeB7/AdaBins_nyu.pt)**

 ## How to use it?